sashafklein/ballot-marker/README.md

 This repo was built off a clone of the [react-native-redux-starter-kit](https://github.com/LeoLeBras/react-native-redux-starter-kit).
 For more info on the structure and tools includes, check out that site and [the original docs][docs/original.md] stored in this repo.

+Briefly, this is a ReactNative app, which is written in JavaScript (ES6) and compiled into native iOS and Android code on command.
+It uses Redux for storing state information, and Mocha and Chai for testing.
+Unlike the above starter app, this app does *not* have type checking.

-Additional docs will be added on the following topics:
+Additional docs on the following topic have been broken out:

 - [Testing](docs/testing.md)
 - [Style patterns](docs/styles.md)